nukuutos/beaurel-api/README.md

 You can go to this [repo](https://github.com/nukuutos/beaurel-demo) and by using docker run local version of this project.

+## 📈 Code statistic

+To show the size of this project, I want to note the statistics of the number of lines of code.
+Lines of JavaScript code on <ins>**API**</ins> without data for database or data for providing tests on commit [ece0713](https://github.com/nukuutos/beaurel-client/tree/ece0713cbaba69ea24e9247908f42e2ec7d2b102) is 20422.

 ## 📜 License

 There's no license 🤗.
 According to **github**: